Logo Futurismo

 • Overnight climb

-The daytime climb is the easiest one as your backpack will be lighter.
+The daytime climb is the easiest one, as your backpack will be lighter.

 David Rodrigues | Climbing Portugal's highest peak is a great challenge for nature lovers.
 Climbing Pico mountain is one of the things to do in Pico Azores.

-David Rodrigues | Climbing Portugal’s highest peak is a great challenge for nature lovers.
+David Rodrigues | Climbing Portugal’s highest peak is an excellent challenge for nature lovers

 On the other hand, the nighttime climb will allow you to see the sunrise from the rooftop of Portugal.
 But climbing in the dark with a headlamp has its own challenges!